JohnDun89/MavenSpark/README.md

   3. Navigate src > main > java > app > main and run Main.java to start backend.

-  4. The front end is located in root > FrontEnd.
+  4. The front end is located in the root, > FrontEnd.

-  5. Navigate there and run npm build.
+  5. Navigate there and 'npm run build'.

-  6. In the same folder, run npm start.
+  6. In the same folder, 'npm star't.

   7. Once both the back end and front are working, navigate to "http://localhost:3000/"